 Image: Winged bust of Victoria looking right

-Image: Octavian depicted while resting his right foot on a globe, holding a sceptre in the right hand and an aphlaston in his left
+Image: Octavian depicted as Neptune (?) with his right foot on a globe, holding a sceptre in his right hand and an aplustre in his left hand

-This denarius minted in 29 BCE at Rome depicts the head of Victoria on the obverse, and Octavian on the reverse.
+This denarius minted 30 and 27 BCE, probably at Rome, depicts the head of Victoria on the obverse, and Octavian, probably represented as the god of the sea, Neptune, on the reverse.
 He is designated as Caesar and as "son of the deified (Julius Caesar)".

 Victoria, the goddess or personification of victory, was the Roman equivalent of the Greek goddess Nikē.
 While Victoria is often depicted as a winged figure, which looks like a statue, in this case, only the bust of the goddess is depicted.
 An earlier example of this iconography of Victoria is found on the obverse of a denarius minted by T. Carisius in 46 BCE (the reverse depicts Victoria on a chariot).
 From Augustus's reign onwards, the personification of victory became one of the most important aspects of the imperial taxonomy.
 Indeed, according to Carlos Noreña, victory was one of the tangible benefits of the Roman Empire.
 Military victory therefore stood as the central imperial ideal around which all others, such as pax, concordia, fortuna, and salus, circled.
 Victory was in fact the most common benefit type on silver and base metal coins.
 It is important to emphasize that military victory was always directly connected to the Emperor, who stood at the head of the empire's army.